Drury, Padres rally to beat Nola, Phillies 8-5, tie NLCS 1-1

 Harper and Nick Castellanos opened the inning with bloop singles before Alec Bohm hit a sharp single to right to bring in Harper.
 After Jean Segura struck out, Soto, the right fielder, lost Matt Vierling’s fly ball in the sun and it dropped behind him for an RBI double.

-Edmundo Sosa golfed an RBI single that landed just in front of left fielder Profar.
-Schwarber hit a weak grounder that first baseman Drury bobbled before stepping on the bag as Vierling scored.
+Edmundo Sosa golfed an RBI single that landed just in front of Profar in left field.
+Schwarber hit a weak grounder to first that Drury bobbled before stepping on the bag as Vierling scored.

-Snell allowed four runs and five hits in five innings, struck out six and walked one.
+Snell allowed four runs and five hits in five innings.
+He struck out six and walked one.

 Aaron Nola was tagged for six runs and seven hits in 4 2/3 innings.
 He struck out six and walked none.